bunyk/blog/content/posts/edx_writing.md

 3. Make it sad and pessimistic.

 "Good Bye, Lenin!" is a German comedy-drama movie, events of which happen in Berlin.
 It is a story of a family divided by the wall, and their reaction to the fall of the wall.
 Mother of the family who strongly believes into the values of DDR, has accident and falls into a coma.
-She spends months in hospital without counsiousness, and when she wakes up, the wall is gone.
+She spends months in hospital without consciousness, and when she wakes up, the wall is gone.
 Her son tries to hide that fact from her, because that would make her worry to much, and could lead to another accident.
-His efforts are the source of the humour of this film.
+His efforts are the source of the humor of this film.
 All the rest is the drama about how the family tries to live through the time of changes.
-It is also educational, as it lets viewer to learn the facts about period in German history, and explains German ostalgie (nostalgie for the old times of DDR), without criticising or mocking it.
+It is also educational, as it lets viewer to learn the facts about period in German history, and explains German ostalgie (nostalgie for the old times of DDR), without criticizing or mocking it.
 It features the music of Yann Tiersen, which fits it very much, as it makes you to have fun and in the same time make you sad and nostalgic.

 My wife thinks that we moved to Berlin because I wanted to better immerse myself into the cinematic universe of "Good Bye, Lenin!".
-That could partially be true, as this is one of my favourite movies, I rewatched more, then I have seen main character wake up in the Groundhog Day.
+That could partially be true, as this is one of my favorite movies, I rewatched more, then I have seen main character wake up in the Groundhog Day.
 So when I walk through the Karl-Marx Allee I think: "Oh, probably here they lived!".
 This feature everything Berlin is - world-famous healthcare in Charite, night clubs in weird facilities, picking up free <s>trash</s> stuff from the street, dumping your trash on the street, IKEA furniture and soft drinks as an vanguard of capitalist conquest of the socialistic city that is ongoing till today.
 Plot of the film is described by it's title, and if you don't know who or what Lenin is - it is symbol for socialism, the wall and all the bad and good stuff that comes with it.
 But the main hero, Alex, don't want his mother to know that it's time to say to the wall "Good bye".
 So Alex goes for help to his friend, Denis, who is big fan of the film "The Matrix" inferring from his T-Shirt.
 Together they create their own rea-life version of the Matrix, and put Alex's mother in there.
 Will she break from the Matrix?
 I won't tell you to not spoil the film.
 Watch it for yourself, it is worth the time.

-I'll pass thirt part of assignment, as I spent a lot of time on it already, and notthing just comes to my mind.
+I'll pass thirt part of assignment, as I spent a lot of time on it already, and nothing just comes to my mind.